 Bill Prymak took over Ron Reuther's 'Earhart Consortium' and

 formed the Amelia Earhart Society (AES) in 1989.
-He befriended Fred Goerner, Joe Gervais, and Rollin Reineck along the way.
+In the process he befriended Fred Goerner, Joe Gervais, Joe Klaas, Ann Holtgren

-assertion that Earhart privately survived beyond World War Two.
-Bill Prymak mostly sided with Goerner's more sensationalized
+to live beyond World War Two as a non-public person.
+Bill Prymak mostly sided with Goerner's more sensationalized idea that

-idea that Earhart and Noonan died while in Japan's custody after they were captured as spies.
-Unlike TIGHAR and Nauticos though,
+Earhart and Noonan died while in Japan's custody after they were captured as spies.
+Unlike TIGHAR and Nauticos though, he

 What Most Private Investigative Researchers Mistakenly Assumed: